brown-band/website/pages/scripts/2000-2001/fall/princeton.md

 ## Pregame

-Ladies and gentlemen, friends and alumni, presenting an organization that seems to always visit Princeton right after President Clinton, it's the Brown University - why, yes, Mr. President - Band!
+Ladies and gentlemen, friends and alumni, presenting an organization that seems to always visit Princeton right after President Clinton, it’s the Brown University - why, yes, Mr. President - Band!

 :sd[Band perambulates about the field]

-The timing of Clinton's visit might suggest that he is under consideration for the post that President Shapiro will be giving up.
+The timing of Clinton’s visit might suggest that he is under consideration for the post that President Shapiro will be giving up.
 Of course, Clinton was discarded early on as a candidate for the Brown Presidency.
-Some of the reasons: we already have waffles every morning in the dining halls, the women of Brown just weren't interested in his internship opportunities, and we're running out of jokes about him.
+Some of the reasons: we already have waffles every morning in the dining halls, the women of Brown just weren’t interested in his internship opportunities, and we’re running out of jokes about him.

 :sd[Band plays "Championship"]

-But a Clinton presidency wouldn't be all bad.
+But a Clinton presidency wouldn’t be all bad.
 He would no doubt bring many improvements to the Princton campus: a resurgence in pole dancing - I mean, wrestling; he could give saxophone lessons to the Princeton band; and 6 to 10 more years of guaranteed bad jokes from the Brown Band.
 Watch now as the band ponders a second Clinton Presidency, and plays [some Brown song].

 :sd[Band does this]

 ## Halftime

-Ladies and gentlemen, friends and alumni, presenting the only organization on the Princeton campus capable of chewing its own food, it's the Brown University - I tawt i taw a puddy tat - Band!
+Ladies and gentlemen, friends and alumni, presenting the only organization on the Princeton campus capable of chewing its own food, it’s the Brown University - I tawt i taw a puddy tat - Band!

 :sd[Band runs on, does its thing]